 Rum, Rhum or Ron?
 All you need to know about the legendary sugar cane distillate

 To put it simply, rum is the brandy obtained from the distillation of sugar cane.
-We have two types: the best, the most valuable, the agricultural rum, which is produced starting from the distillation of sugar cane juice and the traditional rum, distilled from molasses.

 What is molasses?

 Molasses is the waste from the processing of sugar cane to make refined sugar, so the finest raw material has already gone.
-In practice, the molasses is good only because it has sugary matter and a vague memory of what once was cane juice.
+In practice, the molasses is only good because it has sugary matter and a vague memory of what once was cane juice.

 What are the ingredients of rum and how is it produced?

-The juice is collected and then there are two roads.
-If you ferment and distill “everything” we can get the agricultural rum from pure cane juice.
-Or we can boil the juice in large copper pots several times until the sugar solidifies and then is extracted, refined and turned into powdered sugar.
+The juice is collected, and then there are two roads.
+If you ferment and distill “everything,” we can get agricultural rum from pure cane juice.
+Or we can boil the juice in large copper pots several times until the sugar solidifies, which is then extracted, refined, and turned into powdered sugar.

-We are not saying this to criticize Havana or Bacardi, it is a fact, a stylistic and commercial choice.
+We are not saying this to criticize Havana or Bacardi; it is a fact, a stylistic and commercial choice.

 What is agricultural rum and how is it produced?

-This is a broad distinction, but to understand the world of rum, before moving on we must make a territorial distinction, because you will find three words and three names.
+This is a broad distinction, but to understand the world of rum, before moving on, we must make a territorial distinction, because you will find three words and three names.

 Where was rum born?
 Here are the various types of rum-based on the country of production

 The first rums were very raw, high-grade brandies, with an undrinkable flavor, thanks to the monstrous sugary concentrations of molasses.

-Ron: made in Cuba, Guatemala, Panama, the Dominican Republic, Nicaragua, Puerto Rico, Columbia and Venezuela.
+Ron: made in Cuba, Guatemala, Panama, the Dominican Republic, Nicaragua, Puerto Rico, Columbia, and Venezuela.

-Yes, because—you may not know it, but rum means total chaos, a wild far west.
+Yes, because—you may not know it—rum means total chaos, a wild west.
 Even a Shanghai distillery could produce rum for absurdity, there are no laws that protect the quality and the consumer, but neither the producers…

-The Demerara rum is very strong, pyrotechnic, at times rough and wild like the island covered with forests in which it is born, but when it well made it is fabulous.
+The Demerara rum is very strong, pyrotechnic, and at times rough and wild like the island covered with forests in which it is born, but when it is well made, it is fabulous.

 The history of rum

 And in fact, on the mixology front, we can say that the discourse of industrial rums still goes on without problems.
 And maybe that’s why they don’t want to create strict rules to be respected.

-As you can see the world of rum, ron or rhum (call it what you want) is very deep but fragmented: you just need to start tasting and making comparisons.
+As you can see, the world of rum, ron, or rhum (call it what you want) is very deep but fragmented.
+You just need to start tasting and making comparisons.
 Experience in this field is everything.